FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 # Build-and-Commit Model

-## Introduction

-Build-and-commit model is based on explicit creation of the transaction, invoking operations in the scope of this transaction and finally committing or closing transaction.
-The transaction represents a session between the client and the UniConfig instance.
+The Build-and-Commit model is based on explicit creation of a transaction, invoking operations in the scope of this transaction and, finally, committing or closing the transaction.
+The transaction represents a session between client and UniConfig instance.

-Using explicitly created transactions has multiple advantages in comparison to Immediate Commit Model:
+Using explicitly created transactions has multiple advantages in comparison to the Immediate Commit Model:

-- Multiple operations and modifications can be invoked in the single transaction while keeping transactions isolated.
+- Multiple operations and modifications can be invoked in a single transaction while keeping transactions isolated.
-- Most of the UniConfig operations, such as calculate-diff and commit, doesn't have any usage in the Immediate Commit Model - they are valuable only if the Build-and-Commit Model is used.
+- Most UniConfig operations, such as calculate-diff and commit, have no use in the Immediate Commit Model.
+They are valuable only if the Build-and-Commit Model is used.
 - The transaction allows a client to identify if it still communicates with the same UniConfig instance (this property is usable in the clustered deployment).
-If the UniConfig instance does not know about the transaction then the request will fail because transaction expired, is closed, or has never been created.
+If the UniConfig instance does not know about the transaction, the request will fail because the transaction expired, is closed or was never created in the first place.

 ## Configuration

-Configuration related to UniConfig transactions is placed in the 'config/lighty-uniconfig-config.json' file under 'transactions' container.
-Note that build-and-commit model is enabled if 'uniconfigTransactionEnabled' is set to 'true' value (default value).
+Configurations related to UniConfig transactions are placed in the **config/lighty-uniconfig-config.json** file under the `transactions` container.
+Note that the Build-and-Commit model is enabled if `uniconfigTransactionEnabled` is set to `true` (this is the default value).

 ```
 // Grouped settings that are related to Uniconfig transactions.